THE AZORES SERIES, DAY 3

 SUNSET

-We ended up finishing our tour at Dragons head, a phenomenal rock formation on the west coast.
-It’s certainly “days like these” that make me feel I under appreciate home as at times the landscape could not have been more similar.
+We finished our tour at Dragon’s Head, a phenomenal rock formation on the west coast.
+It was certainly ‘days like these’ that made me feel I underappreciated home, as the landscape could not have been more similar at times.
+This trip quickly turned into an unforgettable Azores travel photography experience.

 FACTS:

-- Home to the Azores’ oldest city, Angra do Heroísmo.
+- Terceira is home to the Azores’ oldest city, Angra do Heroísmo.

-- The highest point in Terceira is 1,020m, the summit of the extinct volcano; Serra de Santa Bárbara.
+- The highest point in Terceira is 1,020m, at the summit of the extinct volcano Serra de Santa Bárbara.

-- Terceira is built over a geologic structure called the Terceira Rift: a triple junction between the Eurasian, African and North American tectonic plates.
+- Terceira is built on a geologic structure called the Terceira Rift, a triple junction between the Eurasian, African, and North American tectonic plates.

 FINAL THOUGHTS